 Unless all of the shutters are the same size with the fastener holes in the same place, mark the backside of each one with a number so you know where they go for problem-free installation at the end.
 Marking the doors ensures the fastener holes line up perfectly.

 The surface preparation for wooden shutters is similar to the prep for painting vinyl shutters.
 Window shutters accumulate dirt and sometimes mildew.
 Peeling paint must be scraped off and sanded smooth.
 The surface should be carefully cleaned with an exterior house cleaner.

 The fastest way to clean multiple shutters is with a power washer and a 15-degree nozzle (yellow color).
-Don't use a zero degree nozzle (red color) to clean wood shutters.
-The yellow colored tip works the best.
+Don't use a zero-degree nozzle (red color) to clean wood shutters.
+The yellow-colored tip works the best.

-Use TSP, or any exterior siding cleaner, for surface cleaning.
-The exterior cleaner I use the most for siding and window shutters made of wood, or vinyl, is Jomax House Cleaner and Mildew Remover from the Zinsser brand.
+Use TSP or any exterior siding cleaner, for surface cleaning.
+The exterior cleaner I use the most for siding and window shutters made of wood or vinyl is Jomax House Cleaner and Mildew Remover from the Zinsser brand.
 This product works great for pre-paint cleaning and removing dark spots from mildew stains.
-I spray on the cleaner with a pump-action garden sprayer and scrub the surface with a cleaning pad, followed by a good wash with either my pressure washer, or the garden hose.
+I spray on the cleaner with a pump-action garden sprayer and scrub the surface with a cleaning pad, followed by a good wash with either my pressure washer or the garden hose.

-Remove Peeling Paint from Wooden Shutters
+Remove Peeling Paint From Wooden Shutters

 The fastest way to remove loose layers of paint from your wooden shutters is with a power washer and an electric sander once the surface dries after washing.
-Power washing removes most of the loose paint pieces, but scraping and sanding is necessary to remove the rest.
+Power washing removes most of the loose paint pieces, but scraping and sanding are necessary to remove the rest.